-What we're going to do How we're going to do it Review our disposal methods when equipment is at the end of its life within ECCH.
+Review our disposal methods when equipment is at the end of its life within ECCH.

 Working with our Procurement and Finance teams, alongside our EBME sub-contractor to seek ways to pass on or recycle existing equipment in support of financial and social sustainability.

 Work with ICS colleagues to review and employ sustainable supply and prescribing practice across the community equipment service contract.

 Participate in the commissioning of the community equipment service, advising on sustainable controls and practices within the prescribing from the service.

-Examine the methods of distribution and storage to minimise transport- related distribution and maximise the viable return of equipment for reuse or recycling.
+Examine the methods of distribution and storage to minimise transport-related distribution and maximise the viable return of equipment for reuse or recycling.

-Measures against all actions will be detailed within our Green Delivery Plan.
+- By July 2025, we will have a signed-off procedure detailing the disposal, selling or gifting of items, ensuring economic and social value - Estates related to equipment storage will be reduced, supported by suitable distribution and storage solutions